-Shaheena Shahid, studying foreign language education and ESL at the Graduate School of Education, Rutgers University-New Brunswick, is committed to elevating human rights for underserved communities around the world
+Shaheena Shahid, studying foreign language education and ESL at the Graduate School of Education, Rutgers University-New Brunswick, after earning her B.A. in African, Middle Eastern and South Asian Languages and Literatures, is committed to elevating human rights for underserved communities around the world

 Multilingual Rutgers Activist Lends Voice to Help Those in Need